Nathhill92/projects/Serverless ToDo Application/README.md

 # <b>Summary</b>

-This application is acts as a Daily “To Do” List with email reminders.
+This application is acts as a daily “To Do” List with email reminders.

 # <b>Components and Application Flow</b>